-I also allow a bit of room for magical manifestation - sometimes if something is calling me to be included on the vision board and I'm not sure how I'm going to make that happen - I will still put it on the vision board because it might be something that's coming in to my life not in the next 12 months but perhaps in the coming two to three years, and the energy is starting to seed now.
+I also allow a bit of room for magical manifestation - sometimes if something is calling me to be included on the vision board and I'm not sure how I'm going to make that happen - I will still put it on the vision board because it might be something that's coming into my life, not in the next 12 months but perhaps in the coming two to three years, and the energy is starting to seed now.

 Now whether you are using cardboard or a digital platform I always use a red background.
 Red is the colour of Shakti, it's creative, and it's the colour that best represents manifestation.
 If you are wanting to manifest more peace and kindness and stillness in your life you might choose a blue or a soft pink but otherwise red is your colour.

 Okay, now we are going to get really clear about what your priorities are for different areas of your life.
 This is basically a self-assessment but we're not just going to be using the mind to mentally assign a number.
-It is important to also feel into the quality of the energy for each area.
+It is important to also feel in to the quality of the energy for each area.

-So you will be looking for any tension regarding around a particular topic, and and noticing any kind of physical reactions that you have.
+So you will be looking for any tension regarding around a particular topic, and noticing any kind of physical reactions that you have.

-The next step is to determine your goals for each area of life, and to help you with this I have created a worksheet which you can download here.
+The next step is to determine your goals for each area of life, and to help you with this I have created a worksheet that you can download here.
 Work your way through the list and rate how satisfied you are with each area of your life out of 10.
 1 would be very unhappy and 10 would be ecstatically happy!
 Also note down any physical, mental or emotional reactions that you have when you consider each area of your life.
-For example you might feel anxiety around finances or you might feel ecstatically happy around your intimate relationships.
+For example, you might feel anxiety around finances or you might feel ecstatically happy around your intimate relationships.

 The next step is to select the top three priorities for your focus for the coming year.
-Of course every area is important, but if we are going to be creating transformation or manifestation then we need to prioritize the use of our time and our energy.
+Of course, every area is important, but if we are going to be creating transformation or manifestation then we need to prioritize the use of our time and our energy.

 Place a circle around your three main priorities and then next to each priority write your intention for what you want to manifest.

 The next step is to identify the next three to five most important areas of your life and place an asterisk next to them.
 Write down what your intentions for these areas.
 Finally, place a little heart next to any of the areas where you're really happy and content with – this way you are acknowledging the areas in your life that are working really well for you.
-For example it might be that you are grateful for your good health and physical appearance, or it may be your relationship.
+For example, it might be that you are grateful for your good health and physical appearance, or it may be your relationship.
 Write a note next to each heart, describing why you are so happy with this area.

 Now it's time to lay out your vision board!